php0614/TheDynamicUnity_codes/README.md

 # TheDynamicUnity_codes

-Supercollider and openFrameworks codes for a fixed media piece "The Dynamic Unity", Philip Liu 2017
+Supercollider and openFrameworks codes for the fixed media piece "The Dynamic Unity", Philip Liu 2017